menu

 Goshen home prices are not only among the most expensive in Connecticut, but Goshen real estate also consistently ranks among the most expensive in America.

-Unlike some towns, Goshen isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Goshen are a mix of both white- and blue-collar jobs.
+Goshen is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Goshen is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Goshen who work in management occupations (18.25%), office and administrative support (11.66%), and healthcare (11.44%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.07% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Despite being a small town, Goshen has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Goshen, a lot of people use the train to get to work every day though Goshen is a relatively small town.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 The per capita income in Goshen in 2022 was $81,382, which is wealthy relative to Connecticut and the nation.
 This equates to an annual income of $325,528 for a family of four.